kathbruten/Project-1/README.md

 ### Skeleton Plane
-My website focused on a mobile first experience, but I ensured that my website would create a positive user experience on all devices.
+My website focused on a mobile first experience, where I designed all of my elements to stack neatly on top of each other to maintain ease of viewing and also provide a satisfying scrolling experience for the customer.
+However, I ensured that my website would create a positive user experience on all devices.
-I created my wireframes via Balsamiq, and have included the wireframes (here) (insert hyperlink)

 ### Surface Plane